 In this three-session Learning Community, facilitated by Katherine Raichle, you'll read through the book with colleagues and explore how this material applies to your work as an educator.

 Over the three sessions, you'll learn how to:

-The three dates in Fall Quarter are
+The three dates in Winter Quarter are:

-Please register by 9:00am on Friday, September 25.
+Please register by noon on Wednesday, January 20.